stat545ubc-2023/assignment-b4-thomasbd14/README.md

 Specifically, the code in this repo completes two exercises:
 1. Creating a chart of the frequency of words in Jane Austen's *Emma*
-2. Writing a function that transforms text into a custom version of piglatin
+2. Writing a function that transforms text into a custom version of Pig Latin

 # Repo contents